flowerPower18/flowerPower18.github.io/aboutme.md

 ## Welcome to My Portfolio!

-My name is [Your Name], and I'm a web developer with a passion for creating beautiful and functional websites.
+Hello!
+My name is Pragya Sharma, a current first year at California State University, Fullerton.
+The following are specific details regarding my skills and strengths.

 ### Skills:
 - HTML, CSS, JavaScript